 The $50,000 project was funded from the Audubon Society’s Miriam Beck Memorial Fund.
 Funds are used for educational purposes such as high school scholarships and environmental education teacher training workshops.

 Expenses for lumber, concrete, galvalume roofing, auger and scaffold rentals, the parking area and the kiosk totaled $13,210.
 The combined total value of the wildlife observation pavilion donation is $36,846.

 A wetlands pavilion is planned for the future.

-Our Purpose is to promote an understanding of wildlife and the environment that supports it, encouraging the protection of all species of flora, fauna, and marine life, and promote the sensible use of natural resources.
+Our Purpose is to promote an understanding of wildlife and the environment that supports it, encourage the protection of all species of flora, fauna, and marine life, and promote the sustainable use of our natural resources.

 Welcome to the website for the Highlands County Audubon Society, a chapter of the National Audubon Society.
 Within the website you will find the latest happenings, upcoming trips and events, as well as photos from Audubon members and, from time to time, some of the hottest birding spots in Highlands County.
 Become involved with your local Audubon Society today!

 Whether you help through monetary donations, volunteering your time, or spreading our mission through word-of-mouth, thank you.
 We couldn't accomplish our goals without the help of supporters like you.